AZDOPS/AZDOPS/Docs/Help/Get-ADOPSPipeline.md

 ### -Project

-The project to get pilepine/s from.
+The project to get pipelines from.

 ```yaml
 Type: String